nukopian/DBIx-Squirrel/README.md

-Transformation can be summarised as the automatic, just-in-time processing, re-shaping or filtering of results, as they are fetched from the database and before being returned to the caller.
+Transformation can be summarised as the automatic, just-in-time processing, re-shaping or filtering of results, as they are fetched from the database and before they are handed-off to the caller.

 A transformation is comprised of one or more processing stages.
 Each stage receives its version of the result, changes it or does something else it,